-Preparation of Lucentis® for intravitreal injection
+Preparation of Lucentis® for intravitreal injection using the vial kit

 To prepare Lucentis[®] for intravitreal administration, please adhere to the following instructions:

 The vial kit is for single use only.
 Lucentis[®] is not licensed for multi-dose, further compounding or vial splitting.
 Use of more than one injection from the vial can lead to contamination and subsequent infection.